addyosmani/backbone-fundamentals/chapters/04-exercise-1.md

 In the `initialize()` constructor, we set up a listener that monitors a todo model’s `change` event.
 As a result, when the todo gets updated, the application will re-render the view and visually reflect its changes.
 Note that the model passed in the arguments hash by our AppView is automatically available to us as `this.model`.

 In the `render()` method, we render our Underscore.js `#item-template`, which was previously compiled into this.template using Underscore’s `_.template()` method.
 This returns an HTML fragment that replaces the content of the view's element (an li element was implicitly created for us based on the `tagName` property).
-In other words, the rendered template is now present under `this.el` and can be appended to the todo list in the user interface. `render()` finishes by caching the input element within the instantiated template into `this.input`.
+In other words, the rendered template is now present under `this.el` and can be appended to the todo list in the user interface. `render()` finishes by caching the input element within the instantiated template into `this.$input`.

 Our events hash includes three callbacks: